japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateManagerImplV2.md

 stateSerializerExprs: Seq[Expression]
 ----

-NOTE: `stateSerializerExprs` is part of the <<spark-sql-streaming-StateManagerImplBase.adoc#stateSerializerExprs, StateManager Contract>> for the state serializer, i.e. Catalyst expressions to serialize a state object to a row (`UnsafeRow`).
+NOTE: `stateSerializerExprs` is part of the <<spark-sql-streaming-StateManagerImplBase.md#stateSerializerExprs, StateManager Contract>> for the state serializer, i.e. Catalyst expressions to serialize a state object to a row (`UnsafeRow`).

 `stateSerializerExprs`...FIXME